CampusDiscover - Campus info & social discovery App

 Mid-Fi Prototype Testing

-After finalizing the wireframe direction, I built mid-fidelity screens from the user flow and tested them (n=8).
-Users could post and reply smoothly in minimal steps, and their clicks matched the intended behavior.
+After finalizing the wireframe direction, I built mid-fidelity screens from the user flow and tested them with 8 students.
+They successfully completed the posting and replying tasks, and their taps matched the intended flow.

-After finalizing the wireframe direction, I built mid-fidelity screens from the user flow and tested them (n=8).
-Users could post and reply smoothly in minimal steps, and their clicks matched the intended behavior.
+After finalizing the wireframe direction, I built mid-fidelity screens from the user flow and tested them with 8 students.
+They successfully completed the posting and replying tasks, and their taps matched the intended flow.

-After finalizing the wireframe direction, I built mid-fidelity screens from the user flow and tested them (n=8).
-Users could post and reply smoothly in minimal steps, and their clicks matched the intended behavior.
+After finalizing the wireframe direction, I built mid-fidelity screens from the user flow and tested them with 8 students.
+They successfully completed the posting and replying tasks, and their taps matched the intended flow.

 Hi-Fi Design Iteration